How We Restore Power

 Multiple Crews Work to Repair Major Outages

 Once Austin Energy fully assesses the outage, we provide an estimated time of restoration.
-Outage conditions will be posted on the Austin Energy Outage Map and texted to customers who have signed up to receive Outage Alerts via their mobile device.
+Outage conditions are posted on the Austin Energy Outage Map.
+Customers signed up to receive Outage Alerts will have updates texted to them via their mobile device.

 During a large or complex outage event, Austin Energy may suspend providing an estimated time of restoration until damage can be safely assessed.

 As the situation evolves and the extent of the damage becomes clearer, the estimated time of power restoration can change.
 We make every effort to arrive at a realistic estimated restoration time based on the availability of our lineworkers, the extent of the damage, and the safety of our employees and customers.

 If you have more questions, we may have them covered on our FAQ page.